dilpills/javascript-prep-0223-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data types can object properties hold?
+- What data types can object properties hold? strings, numbers, booleans

-- Describe the syntax (structure) of object-literals in JavaScript.
+- Describe the syntax (structure) of object-literals in JavaScript. collection of {name:value} pairs.
+Association between name(or key) and a value
 ## Notes

 All student notes should be written here.